Direct from Kentucky I've got 3 bourbon barbecue sauce recipes for you that all go great on most meats.

 This sweet Bourbon barbecue sauce recipe is really quick to prepare and surprisingly doesn't have any added sugar.

-It isn't sugar free however because the sweetness comes from a healthy dose of maple syrup and molasses combined with what I would call the "traditional" ingredients common to many barbecue sauces and of course that dash of Bourbon to give such a distinctive flavor that makes this sweet Bourbon BBQ sauce recipe a perfect choice whatever meat you are grilling.
+It isn't sugar free however because the sweetness comes from a healthy dose of maple syrup and molasses combined with what I would call the "traditional" ingredients common to many barbecue sauces.
+That dash of Bourbon also adds such a distinctive flavor that makes this sweet Bourbon BBQ sauce recipe a perfect choice whatever meat you are grilling.

 Turn the heat down, stir in the ketchup and then gently add the Bourbon stirring all the time.
 Think of it like making a roux, you've got the flour cooked and thickened and it's now about letting the sauce down gently so you don't get any lumps in it.
 By adding the Bourbon gently you achieve two things: